On the global existence for the modified Camassa-Holm equation via the inverse scattering method: The existence of global solutions

-The crux of the matter is whether the function $u(t,y)$ reconstituted from the time-depended RH problem in Lemma \ref{lemm3.2} is the solution of \eqref{mch}.
-By standard processing it can be verified that the reconstruction formula remain accessible for $M_l(z;t,y)$ with $y\in\mathbb{R}^+$ and for $M_r(z;t,y)$ with $y\in\mathbb{R}^-$.
-The first step is to prove the existence of $\partial_t M(z;t,y)$.
-We present the details when $y\in\mathbb{R}^+$.
+The crux of the matter is whether the functions reconstituted from the time-depended RH problem via Lemma \ref{lemm3.2} is the solution of mCH equation \eqref{mch}.
+In the rest of this subsection, we verify that the reconstruction formula remain accessible for $M_l(z;t,y)$ with $y\in\mathbb{R}^+$ and for $M_r(z;t,y)$ with $y\in\mathbb{R}^-$.
+The first step is to prove the existence of $\partial_t M(z;t,y)$ and $\partial_y M(z;t,y)$.
+We give the details when $y\in\mathbb{R}^+$.
 Take $t$-derivative at the both side of \eqref{mu} and obtain

 where